Evangelospro/pwnenv/README.md

 # PWNENV

 ## I am always stuck in the occasion of havig my pwn environment broken or incomplete, when I need it the most.
-## This is a simple script to install all the tools I need to have a complete pwn environment.
+This is a simple script to install all the tools I need to have a complete pwn environment.

-## Usage:
-docker build -t pwnenv .
-docker run -it pwnenv

 ## Recommended setup:
 ### using zsh functions: